ctrl-digital/ctrl-your-meta-pixel/README.md

 # Disclaimer
 This tool is intended to help website owners or administrators assess potential privacy risks associated with their Meta Pixel implementation.
 It is not a substitute for a comprehensive privacy audit or legal advice.
 Please ensure that you comply with local privacy regulations and Meta’s terms of service.

-For more information or support, please contact Ctrl Digital.
+For more information or support, please contact Ctrl Digital at hello@ctrldigital.com